NichoYeah/SOLID.Assignment.Dart/README.md

 Each class has one reason to change:

 - Entities (`Circle`, `Square`, etc.) only model geometry & area calculation.
-- Use case implementations (`LargestShapeFinderImpl`, `ShapeAreaFormatterImpl`) each handle one operation.
+- Use case implementations (`LargestShapeFinderImpl`, `ShapesComputationUseCaseImpl`) each handle one operation.
-- `ShapeBloc` manages state transitions only.
+- `ShapeCalculationBloc` manages state transitions only.
-- `ShapeConsoleView` handles console I/O only.
+- `ShapeCalculationPage` renders UI only.
-- `RandomShapeFactory` encapsulates random creation logic.
+- `RandomShapeFactory` (when used) encapsulates random creation logic.

 ### 2. Open/Closed Principle (OCP)